HariSekhon/Nagios-Plugins/older/windows-plugins/README.md

 The third one check_services.wsf I don't think I ever publicly released due to not having spent enough time validating it.
 It's provided here for reference only.
 I may finish it if someone sponsors me to do so.

 I can't remember if I ever finished the generic services event handler either but have included it here for reference purposes only.
-I may finish it if someone sponsors me to do so.